donovanmagryta/Stats-Bell/README.md

 # statsbell
 # python command line app for monitoring stats on your favorite websites.
-# Tested only with Windows 7 with Python 2.7.x!
+# Tested only on Windows 7 with Python 2.7.x!